SanjaBozic/fidit/README.md

   </div>
 </div>
 ```
-This section is pretty simple and we are not using any components other then the Button component which is like the name states, a simple button.
-We could have used the full potential of this component and rather then adding Bootstrap classes on it we could have used the variant option.
+This section is pretty simple and we are not using any components other than the Button component which is as the name states, a simple button.
+We could have used the full potential of this component and rather than adding Bootstrap classes, we could have used the variant option.
 For more information about what we could do with the React Bootstrap component Button click [here](https://react-bootstrap.netlify.app/docs/components/buttons).

-For now we wanted to look more in depth and show you about all the different bootstrap css classes.
+For now, we wanted to look more in-depth and show you all the different bootstrap css classes.
 The link for all possible css classes that we can use can be checked out [here](https://bootstrapshuffle.com/classes).

 ## For those who want to play around more